colebemis/tabio/README.md

 # [Tabio](http://colebemis.github.io/tabio)

+> **Psst!** I'm currently working on a major update to Tabio.
+Development on version 2 is being done in the [tabio-2](https://github.com/colebemis/tabio-2) repo.
+Stay up to date by following me on Twitter @colebemis.

 ### Effortless tab management for Chrome

 Tabio is a Chrome extension designed to make managing lots of browser tabs significantly easier.
 The extension generates a searchable, scrollable and fully keyboard-accessible list of all open browser tabs.